Skip to main content

 Self-Check Method

-Stand with your back against a wall and try to put your hand between your lower back and the wall.
+Wall test: Stand with your back against a wall and try to slide your hand between your lower back and the wall.
 If a fist fits through, anterior pelvic tilt is likely.
-Normally, only a flat hand should fit.
-Also check from the side if your belt line tilts forward.
+Normally, only a flat palm (about 3-4 cm) should fit.
+Side check: Look at your profile in a mirror.
+If your belt line tilts forward and your belly protrudes, you likely have anterior pelvic tilt.
+A side photo on Posture Check lets AI analyze your pelvic tilt for reference.

 Main Causes